minvws/nl-kat-coordination/docs/source/installation-and-deployment/downgrading.rst

      docker compose exec <service> /bin/bash
      docker compose exec scheduler /bin/bash

 #.
-Perform the rollback migation
+Perform the rollback migration

    Now, inside the container we are going to use `alembic` to migrate back to highest the version that is available in your wanted (older) release.